carseys/drought-predicting/detailed_docs.md

 ### Importing Data to Python

 For importing raw data to python, use `data_import.py`.
-Note that for this, there should be a directory named `./data` with subdirectories containing the relevant csv files which will be imported.
+Note that for this, there should be a directory named `./data` with subdirectories containing the relevant `.csv` files which will be imported.

 Example code for use:
 ```